zencart/documentation/content/user/about_us/about.md

 The content of this site is released under the terms of the [GNU Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).

-Zen Cart&trade; is a registered trademark of Zen Ventures, LLC.
+Zen Cart&trade; is a trademark of Zen Ventures, LLC.

 All trademarks are the property of their respective owners.